-Compressor explosions don't usually happen on new compressors.
-If it happens, it will be on much older compressor equipment .
+Compressor explosions don't usually happen on new mechanical pumps.
+If it happens, it'll be on older cylinder equipment.
 The compressor is the engine of your air conditioning equipment.
-It is responsible for pumping refrigerant gas throughout your whole A/C system.
-You have three main controls responsible for keeping your compressor operating at all times.
-The contactor switch is a high voltage device used to supply power to your compressor.
-The average contactor switch can usually last you for five years before it starts giving you problems.
+It is responsible for pumping refrigerant gas throughout your air conditioning circuit.
+You have three main controls responsible for keeping your pump operating at all times.
+The contactor switch is a high voltage device used to supply alternating current or A/C voltage to your cylinder.
+The average contactor switch can usually last you for five years before you need ac repair.
 The contactor also powers your condenser fan motor.
 The condenser fan motor is what removes the heat from the condensing unit.
 The condenser fan motor is the second most important component in the outside unit.
-Some manufactures install a high pressure switch just in case your condenser fan motor fails.
-The high pressure switch will shut off your unit just incase your fan motor fails.
-If your compressor runs for an extended period of time without the fan motor, you could damage the compressor.
-Condenser fan motors will usually give you a good six years before they start going bad.
+Some manufacturers install a high-pressure switch just in case your condenser fan motor fails.
+The high-pressure switch will shut off your unit in case your fan motor fails.
+If your pump runs for an extended period without the fan motor, you could damage the pump.
+Condenser fan motors will usually give you a good six years before they need ac repair.

 Read More About: A/C Compressor Explosion, Caught On Video